Faculty and Staff

 Research Data Analyst

 Marisa Doll Booty earned her MHS in Mental Health from the Johns Hopkins Bloomberg School of Public Health.
 While working for her MHS, Marisa completed a thesis with the Moore Center for the Prevention of Child Sexual Abuse on recidivism outcomes for juveniles who have sexually offended.
-She began working with the Center for Gun Policy and Research as a student and transitioned to full-time staff upon graduation.
+She began working with the Center for Gun Violence Prevention and Policy as a student and transitioned to full-time staff upon graduation.
 Marisa is interested in criminology, specifically penology, and how juveniles and other vulnerable populations interact with components of the criminal justice system.